-General housekeeping at the site had improved from the previous monitoring period, and the Council was not required to issue any further abatement notices in regards to accumulation of blast material on the ground around the vicinity of the blast booth.
+General housekeeping at the site was in need of some improvement during the first inspections, however this improved markedly during the year.
+The Council was not required to issue any abatement notices in regards to accumulation of blast material on the ground around the vicinity of the blast booth.

-There was a single exceedance at one site during both the January 2019 and the February 2019 surveys.
-However, the results could not be directly attributed to activities on the site; rather the high particulate deposition was more likely due to vegetation input from the wider area.
+There were no exceedances at any gauging sites during both the January 2020 and the February 2020 surveys.
+One site was measured at the guideline value limit during the February survey, however the high particulate deposition during this instance was more likely due to vegetation input from the wider area.